Enhanced sampling methods for molecular dynamics simulations: Adaptive seeding methods

 \subsection{Weighted ensemble simulations - splitting/replication strategies}

-The weighted ensemble (WE) method, also referred to as a splitting/replication approach, is particularly well-suited to exhaustively find pathways between macrostates and evaluate kinetic properties \cite{HUBER199697}.
-The approach relies on running relatively short MD simulation and terminating simulations that are not making progress towards the target state while replicating simulations that are instead progressing towards the end state \cite{doi:10.1146/annurev-biophys-070816-033834}.
+The weighted ensemble (WE) method, also referred to as a splitting/replication approach, is particularly well-suited to exhaustively find pathways between \hyperlink{ref:Macrostate} {macrostate}s and evaluate transition rates between states~\cite{HUBER199697}.
+The approach relies on running relatively short MD simulation and terminating simulations that are not making progress towards the target state while replicating simulations that are instead progressing towards the end state~\cite{doi:10.1146/annurev-biophys-070816-033834}.
 By keeping track of the total number of trajectories, the approach is statistically rigorous.
 Clustering into pathway ensembles can provide a rigorous estimate of the relative importance of the different pathways.

 Because of their \hyperlink{ref:OutOfEq} {non-equilibrium} nature, this variety of enhanced sampling methods is not particularly well-suited to calculate equilibrium population distributions.
-However, even if weighted ensemble simulations do not achieve steady state, frameworks have been proposed to recover equilibrium properties \cite{doi:10.1063/1.3456985,doi:10.1021/ct401065r,doi:10.1021/jacs.8b10735}.
+However, even if weighted ensemble simulations do not achieve steady state, frameworks have been proposed to recover equilibrium properties~\cite{doi:10.1063/1.3456985,doi:10.1021/ct401065r,doi:10.1021/jacs.8b10735}.

-We note that weighted ensemble methodologies, while falling under the umbrella of adaptive \hyperlink{ref:Seeding} {seeding} strategies, can be categorized under transition path-finding methods, along with the string method with swarms of trajectories~\cite{doi:10.1021/jp0777059}, milestoning~\cite{doi:10.1063/1.1738640}, transition interface sampling~\cite{doi:10.1063/1.1562614}, forward flux sampling~\cite{PhysRevLett.94.018104}, Adaptive Multilevel Splitting~\cite{cerou-guyader-lelievre-pommier-11,teo-mayne-schulten-lelievre-16} and supervised unbiased MD~\cite{doi:10.1021/acs.jcim.9b01094, doi:10.1021/acs.jcim.5b00702}.
-We choose here to not review these methods in detail given the focus of this review on estimating configurational averages (see instead reviews \cite{doi:10.1146/annurev.physchem.040808.090412, doi:10.1146/annurev.physchem.53.082301.113146, doi:10.1063/1.5127780}).
+We note that weighted ensemble methodologies, while falling under the umbrella of \hyperlink{ref:Adaptive} {adaptive} \hyperlink{ref:Seeding} {seeding} strategies, can be categorized under transition path-finding methods, along with the string method with swarms of trajectories~\cite{doi:10.1021/jp0777059}, milestoning~\cite{doi:10.1063/1.1738640}, transition interface sampling~\cite{doi:10.1063/1.1562614}, forward flux sampling~\cite{PhysRevLett.94.018104}, adaptive multilevel splitting~\cite{cerou-guyader-lelievre-pommier-11,teo-mayne-schulten-lelievre-16} and supervised unbiased MD~\cite{doi:10.1021/acs.jcim.9b01094, doi:10.1021/acs.jcim.5b00702}.
+We choose here to not review these methods in detail given the focus of this review on estimating configurational averages (see instead reviews~\cite{doi:10.1146/annurev.physchem.040808.090412, doi:10.1146/annurev.physchem.53.082301.113146, doi:10.1063/1.5127780}).
 The Weighted Ensemble method is implemented in the WESTPA software.
-Given the versatility of the framework, strategies and schedules can be easily explored \cite{Bogetti2019Suite}.
+Given the versatility of the framework, strategies and schedules can be easily explored~\cite{Bogetti2019Suite}.